-My administrative experience started during my MA studies at Maastricht University, where I was a student member of the governing body of the department of Business Administration.
+My experience started during my MA studies at Maastricht University, where I was a student member of the governing body of the department of Business Administration.
 In my subsequent positions at the Universities of Heerlen, Tilburg and Maastricht, my administrative duties were mostly related to teaching development.
 In addition, I was secretary of the "Science vs. Practice" committee of the NVP (Dutch Association for Personnel Management) for 1.5 years.
 Below I detail my administrative roles in my three most recent appointments.

-At Middlesex University, by choice, I no longer carry any formal administrative duties.
+At Middlesex University, by choice, I no longer carry formal administrative duties.
 Instead, I have a dedicated role in research mentoring and improving the research profile of the Business School, by stimulating research and research output (publications, seminars, media exposure).

 This is realised by an extensive programme of staff development, as well as one-on-one support and coaching, publishing seminars, and informal paper development groups.
 In London I have also set up Cygna, a support network for female academics in the London area.
 My mentoring activities are supported by active blogging on all things academia as well as a new book series: Crafting your career in academia.

 At the University of Melbourne (UoM) I took part in a large number of departmental, faculty and university level committees (see below).
 In addition, I acted as member of five selection committees and was the initiator and organiser of a monthly ladies lunch.

 My main administrative functions at UoM (Associate Dean Research, Assistant Dean Research Higher Degrees, and PhD Director) are discussed in some detail below.